aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 ﻿---
-title: Introduction and Creating Tables
+title: Introduction and Creating Tables – Aspose.Words for .NET
+articleTitle: Introduction and Creating Tables
+linktitle: Introduction and Creating Tables
 description: "Different ways to create tables in your document using Aspose.Words for .Net."
 type: docs
 weight: 10